mohammadtz/EasyLocalize/README.md

   DefaultLanguage = "en-US",  // Pick Your default
 };

-// after create options object your must be pass to to Message Class and create new instanse var easyLocalize = new Message(localizeOptions);
+// after create options object your must be pass options to Message Class and create new instanse var easyLocalize = new Message(localizeOptions);

 // just call Get method and put json localize key to get result